 Why the Canada Disability Benefit Matters:

 - People with disabilities in Canada are twice as likely to live in poverty than those without a disability.

 - Persons with a disability make up 41 per cent of the low‑income population in Canada.

 - People with disabilities are three times more likely to experience food insecurity

 - People with disabilities must be engaged in designing the benefit and implementing it in their province.

-- The Canada Disability Benefit must be Budgeted in 2023 and be adequate enough to lift people with disabilities out of poverty.
+- The Canada Disability Benefit must be Budgeted as soon as possible and be adequate enough to lift people with disabilities out of poverty.

 Email a digital postcard to your Member of Parliament: